Updated March 14, 2023

 - Pause Command – The pause command is used to pause the execution of the batch file that has been executed.
-The main purpose of this command is to stop the things from working if the user thinks that something went wrong.
+The main purpose of this command is to stop things from working if the user thinks that something went wrong.

 - Echo Command – Echo command is used to print the defined text in the command prompt display.
 It is mainly used to show any text on the command for any purpose.

 - Exit Command – Exit command, as the name states, is used to exit the command prompt.
-There is an option to close the command prompt using the close button on the top right corner of the cmd window and using the exit command does the same work.
+There is an option to close the command prompt using the close button on the top right corner of the cmd window, and using the exit command does the same work.

 - Find Command – The find command is used to find any file in the system.
 In order to use this command, the user must have to be aware of the file name that they will be looking for.
 The file name can be used along with the find command in order to locate it.

 - Time Command – The time command is used to display the current time in the command prompt screen.
-It is the simple method that works in the same way as the date command works in order to display the date on the screen.
+It is a simple method that works in the same way as the date command works in order to display the date on the screen.

 - Title command – The title command is used to give the title to the command prompt window.
-Using this command one can set the customized name of the command prompt.
+Using this command, one can set the customized name of the command prompt.